hauptem/F5-Multisite-Dashboard/README.md

 There is no partition dropdown to manage.
 The search box is partition aware:

-- Type `dmz` and the grid shows just pool in the dmz partition
+- Type `dmz` and the grid shows only pools that reside in the dmz partition
-- Type `dmz AND web` to narrow it to specific pools within the dmz
+- Type `dmz AND web` to narrow it to specific web pools within the dmz
-- Add `NOT` to drop anything you don't want in the view i.e. a pool named 'test-dmz' in a non-dmz partition
+- Add `NOT` to exclude anything you don't want in the view i.e. a pool named 'test-dmz' in a non-dmz partition

 ### Same-named pools stay separate